Accessibility

 About Individual Sessions

-presentations accessible.
-We also encourage all presenters to upload their presentation materials to the APA 2026 app before the convention to enable attendees to download and/or print such documents to bring with them.
-Unfortunately, APA cannot provide slides or outlines in advance or transcripts of the presentations following the sessions.
-Presenters are given the option to upload materials in advance to the APA 2026 app, but we cannot guarantee all presenters will do this.
+APA also strongly encourages all presenters to upload their presentation materials to the APA 2026 app before the convention to enable attendees to download and/or print such documents to bring with them.
+Unfortunately, APA cannot guarantee that all presenters upload their materials in advance and APA does not have access in advance to slides or outlines.
+With the exception of sessions offered virtually, APA does not record sessions, and so no transcripts are available of the presentations following the sessions.
 We encourage attendees to connect with presenters in-person or via email following the session to request materials.

 Accessibility at the Convention Center